There Is No Centre

 THERE IS NO CENTRE

-A directionless elevator with an unusual, round dial allows viewers to select the order they will visit the works.
-Connecting the show, the elevator operates as a transitional space between the virtual worlds, with mysterious icons representing the individual works.
+THERE IS NO CENTRE takes place in a fictitious museum composed of seven ‘levels’.
+Viewers first find themselves in a round, door-less atrium enclosed with large poster-size images, similar to movie posters.
+Each image references a work in the exhibition.
+On one wall, A directionless elevator with an unusual, round dial allows viewers to select the order they will visit the show.
+Connecting the show, the elevator operates as a transitional space between virtual worlds, with mysterious icons representing the individual works.

 Games are Stories

-Aesthetically, Haimbe’s minimalist drawings and text animations simultaneously reach into the past and future by alternating between the ancient and speculative science fiction.
+Aesthetically, Haimbe’s drawings and text animations simultaneously reach into the past and the future by alternating between the ancient and speculative science fiction.
 Her interest in building this game was inspired by her desire to keep traditional stories alive.

 Contextually, this game freezes a moment in time, in which Indigenous communities were dispersed by the United States government through the Nelson Act of 1889.
-This Act authorised that, “Indian tribal land [be divided] into allotments …If the amount of reservation land exceeded the amount [“needed”], the federal government could purchase the land from tribes and sell it to [white] settlers for business opportunities… also [encouraging] the assimilation of Native peoples.”5
+This Act authorized that, “Indian tribal land [be divided] into allotments …If the amount of reservation land exceeded the amount [“needed”], the federal government could purchase the land from tribes and sell it to [white] settlers for business opportunities… also [encouraging] the assimilation of Native peoples.”5

-When Rivers Were Trails oscillates between historical context and personal choice, placing the player within an abstracted, yet powerful position of an Anishinaabe person who lived through this complex history, travelling the vast landscape intentionally with the goal of survival.
+When Rivers Were Trails oscillates between historical context and personal choice, placing the player within an abstracted, yet powerful position of a person who lived through travelling a vast landscape with survival as the goal.

 Without a Goal

 Interstellar Illusions (2022) by Jamaican-Canadian artist Adrienne Matheuszik and Belly of the Whale (2018-ongoing) by Chinese, Toronto-based artist Xuan Ye, are both exploratory 3D digital spaces built without a goal for players.

 Her work floats through ideas and possibility, but ultimately, Interstellar Illusions creates a world in parallel to our own, where a planet’s life sustaining resources are used, abused, and abandoned.

-In tracking the personalised movement, Ye builds a spatial metaphor for referencing an invisible undertone present in all data collection efforts; capitalism.
+In tracking the personalized movement, Ye builds a spatial metaphor for referencing an invisible undertone present in all data collection efforts; surveillance capitalism.